Facilities at the School of Health Sciences

 Speech and language therapy students have access to specialist equipment such as ultrasound and laryngographs to help them understand speech production.
 The laryngograph is a device that permits the analyst or student to examine the patterns of vocal fold vibration using gold-plated electrodes placed to either side of the larynx or 'voice box'.
 The technique is non-invasive and is thus ideal for teaching.

 The Roberta Williams Speech and Language Therapy Centre, opened in January 2016, is our specialist speech and language therapy clinic.
-The Centre contains state-of-the-art and equipment to enable staff within the Division of Language and Communication Science to deliver cutting edge research and services to patients.
+The Centre contains state-of-the-art equipment to enable staff within the Division of Language and Communication Science to deliver cutting edge research and services to patients.